-National Geographic Readers: Polar Bears is a scientific text designed for children begining to read.
+National Geographic Readers: Polar Bears is a scientific text designed for children beginning to read.
 It is informative for children, but not overwhelming.
 Another bonus is that the photographs are amazing!
 Check out other books in this learn-to-read series.

 Polar Animal Literacy Activities: